-Most of Lindquist's prints are engravings, developed from his own original ideas and designs.
-Using a traditional engraver's burin, he engraves his ideas onto copper plates.
+Most of Evan Lindquist's prints are engravings, developed from his own original ideas and designs.
+Using a traditional engraver's burin, he hand-engraves his ideas onto copper plates.
 He prints the plates in the traditional process of intaglio printing.

 His original prints may be seen in many public collections in the United States and other countries.
-Lindquist has had more than 60 solo exhibitions and has received more than 60 awards in competitive exhibitions.
+Lindquist has had more than 60 solo exhibitions and has received more than 80 awards in about 300 competitive exhibitions

 The Arkansas Arts Center, Little Rock, maintains a traveling exhibition of Lindquist prints available for loan to arts organizations, colleges, universities, libraries, schools, banks, and businesses.